MohitGoel92/Linear-Regression/README.md

   - Without focusing on interpretability, we risk having a black-box model.
 - Example of prediction exercises:
   - Interpretation: Understanding factors that may lead to customers leaving.
-  - Prediction: Estimating how long customers are likely to stay can help us understand how many we still need to support, and how valuable they are to the company.
+  - Prediction: Estimating how long customers are likely to stay may help us understand how many we still need to support, and how valuable they are to the company.

 ## Linear Regression